-The realized annual export growth rate for the first ten months of previous year was 6.4% higher than in the same period of 2018, when it amounted to 4.6%.
+The realised annual export growth rate for the first ten months of the previous year was 6.4% higher than in the same period of 2018, when it amounted to 4.6%.
 Therefore, one can still speak of a more dynamic growth of exports in 2019.
-In the first ten months of 2019, Croatia was among the EU member states which achieved higher rates of growth in commodity exports.
+In the first ten months of 2019, Croatia was among the EU member states that achieved higher rates of growth in commodity exports.
 Namely, only nine member states achieved more dynamic or equal growth.
-Such dynamics in Croatia were mostly influenced by the increased export of pharmaceuticals, motor vehicles and motor vehicle parts, as well as other means of transport, i.e. ships.
+Such dynamics in Croatia were mostly influenced by the increased export of pharmaceuticals, motor vehicles, and motor vehicle parts, as well as other means of transport (i.e. ships).
 Some industries, however, recorded a significant drop in the value of exports, with the oil industry being the most prominent in 2019.
 In line with the recovery in domestic demand and exports, the value of total imports also increased by 5.6% annually.
-Imports of petroleum products, food products and motor vehicles increased the most, while, due to falling prices and reduced processing of crude oil, the value of imports in mining and quarrying (crude oil, natural gas and other ores) declined significantly.
-Under the influence of the described trends in exports and imports, in the first ten months of 2019 there was an increase in the trade deficit by 4.3%, i.e. HRK 2.5 billion compared to the same period of the previous year.
-This, however, represented a positive shift from previous cumulative last year periods, for example, compared to half a year, when annual deficit growth was 9.9%.
+Imports of petroleum products, food products, and motor vehicles increased the most, while, due to falling prices and reduced processing of crude oil, the value of imports in mining and quarrying (crude oil, natural gas, and other ores) declined significantly.
+Under the influence of the described trends in exports and imports, in the first ten months of 2019 there was an increase in the trade deficit by 4.3% (i.e. HRK 2.5 billion) compared to the same period of the previous year.
+This, however, represented a positive shift from previous cumulative prior year periods (e.g. compared to half a year, when annual deficit growth was 9.9%).

 In the first ten months of 2019, state budget generated total revenues of HRK 116.0 billion, which, together with total expenses of HRK 110.6 billion, created a budget surplus of HRK 5.4 billion.
 Compared to the same period of the previous year, total revenues increased by 8.1%, while total expenses increased by 7.6%, which resulted in an increase of the budget surplus by 18.8%.
 At the end of September 2019, public debt reached HRK 296.8 billion, which is HRK 12.6 billion or 4.4% more than at the end of September of the previous year.
 At the same time, domestic debt increased by 6.6% with a much more modest growth in external debt by 0.8%, which confirms the stronger orientation of the government on borrowing in the domestic financial market.
 This has positive implications on reducing the risks associated with the external borrowing.
 At the end of Q3 2019, general government debt stood at 74.9% of GDP, close to levels at the end of 2018.
 Based on the data available at the end of September last year and the data on bonds issued and repaid by the end of the year, it is estimated that positive developments in public debt continued in 2019, which will result in a continued decline in the public debt to GDP ratio by about 3% compared to the end of the previous year.